darlanmendonca/minimalist/src/input-number/README.md

-# mn-number
+# mn-input-number

-A input component, extending behaviors from `mn-input` but specific behaviors to input a number.
+A input component, extending behaviors from `mn-input-text` but specific behaviors to input a number.

 ## Usage